clamy54/BlackBox-Cue/README.md

 ## Volume

 Use the vertical **volume fader** on the right side of the screen to adjust the output volume.
 Drag it up to increase volume, down to decrease.
+You can also use the **mouse wheel** over the fader for quick adjustments.

+### Listen Volume

+Double-click on the **VOL** label above the fader to switch to **LSTN** mode.
+The fader smoothly slides to the listen (preview) volume position.
+You can then adjust the preview volume independently from the main output.
+Double-click again to switch back to **VOL** mode.
+The main playback volume and the preview volume are always independent: changing one never affects the other.

 ### Audio Output Selection